-- 1. Make a list of the IP addresses of the iDRAC interfaces on all nodes. - 2.
-Decide what role each node will perform.
-Node roles include: - controller - compute
+- 1. Make a list of the IP addresses of the iDRAC interfaces on all nodes.

+- 2. Decide what role each node will perform.
+Node roles include:

+- controller

+- compute

+- storage

-- Note: You must assign the storage role to three (3) or more nodes.
+Note: You must assign the controller role to three (3) or more nodes.
+You must also assign the storage role to three (3) or more nodes.

-- 3. Log into the Director Node.

-- 4. Navigate to the ~/pilot directory:
+- 3. Log into the Director Node. - Navigate to the ~/pilot directory: